 By the very nature of prototypes, it will not always be possible to provide an exact specification.
-The key is not to provide a specification of the technology itself, but of its intended effect - for instance, its operating range or the number of shots it is able to fire.
+The key is not to provide a specification of the technology itself, but of its intended effect - for instance, its operating range.
 This approach is already practiced by the UK Ministry of Defence.